 I’ve never seen a region with so many castles.
 There are romantic ruins, medieval and Renaissance castles, and even castles you can sleep in.
 Then there is the World Heritage Site of Litomyšl Castle, and the rococo charm of Nové Hrady Castle.

 Some of the castles are not grand buildings, but small hilltop fortresses.
 A walk to Kunětická Hora takes you past a game reserve with deer and bison.
 And if you climb up to the Gothic ruins of Oheb Castle you will be rewarded with spectacular views over the Seč Dam.

 Other Activities In East Bohemia

 For me, the towns and the castles were the highlight of the region.
 But there is much more to East Bohemia than this.
-If you’re looking for an active holiday, there is walking and cycling, or more adventurous pursuits like the Podhůra Rope Park.
-And I stayed in two hotels with excellent spa facilities – the Hotel Jezerka at Seč and Kunětická Golf and Spa.
+If you’re looking for an active holiday, there is walking and cycling, and I stayed in two hotels with excellent spa facilities – the Hotel Jezerka at Seč and Kunětická Golf and Spa.

 Of course, there is also the food, and the beer for which the Czech Republic is famous.
 Go to East Bohemia, and discover it for yourself.